Miller turns back 26 shots, Ducks down Blue Jackets 2-1

+COLUMBUS, Ohio (AP) — The Anaheim Ducks aren’t scoring many goals.
+They haven’t needed many in winning four of their first five games.

+The Ducks surrendered just one goal in each of the four wins this season and gave up only two in their only setback.
+Meanwhile, they’re averaging just over two goals per game.
+But it’s been enough.

-COLUMBUS, Ohio (AP) — Ryan Miller had 26 saves in his first start of the season, lifting the Anaheim Ducks to a 2-1 win over the Columbus Blue Jackets on Friday night.
+Anaheim got assistance from a carom off the skate of an official and a great game from 39-year-old goaltender Ryan Miller in his first start of the season, beating the Columbus Blue Jackets 2-1 on Friday night.

-Jakob Silverberg and Cam Fowler scored for the Ducks, who have won four of their first five to start the season.
-The 39-year-old Miller was terrific after being slotted in for starter John Gibson on the second night of a back-to-back.
+Miller was slotted in for regular starter John Gibson on the second night of a back-to-back.
+That gives Miller a 1.0 goals per game average to go along with Miller’s 1.26.

+“He played great, kept us in the hockey game,” said Ducks defenseman Cam Fowler, who scored the goal that counted as the winner.
+“That’s what you expect out of a guy like him who’s been around a long time.
+He prepares himself, works, hard, does the little extra things in practice to make sure he’s prepared for the game, and I was happy to see his hard work pay off.”

-After a scoreless first period, Silverberg got a short-handed goal when he put back a rebound to cap an odd-man rush that was set up by a deflection off an official’s skate.
+After a scoreless first period, Anaheim’s Jakob Silverberg got a short-handed goal when he put back a rebound to cap an odd-man rush that was set up by a deflection off a lineman’s skate.
 Fowler scored two minutes later, taking a drop pass from Ondrej Kase and beating Korpisalo from the right circle.

+“The big play is when they score short-handed,” Columbus coach John Tortorella said.
+“It was an unlucky one.
+It went off the ref’s skate.
+They score, then we give up an odd-man rush and they score (again).
+You just can’t do that.”

 Dubois made it a one-goal game late in the second when he tore down the left side and delivered a sharp-angle shot that went in off Miller’s arm.
+The Blue Jackets hit the post on at least two other occasions.

+“I think we could have a little bit more traffic in front of him,” Dubois said.
+“We got some shots, traffic, none going in.”

+Miller shut down Columbus’ best chance to tie the score when he got a stick on Seth Jones’ point-blank shot on a short-handed rush with about 11 minutes left in the game.

+“There’s not many situations that you can throw at him that he hasn’t been through,” Anaheim coach Dallas Eakins said.
+“He’s calm back there.
+He’s almost like a second coach back there sometimes.”

-Columbus pulled the goalie with two minutes remaining, but managed only two shots with the man advantage.
+Columbus pulled the goalie with two minutes remaining but managed only two shots with the man advantage.

+“Win it any way you can,” Miller said.
+“We’re still getting comfortable in certain positions with some young guys, guys are slotting into different spots, rotating almost.
+There’s going to be flow eventually.”

+The 4-1 record matches the best start in Ducks history.
+They’ve done it four other times, most recently in 2014-15.

 NOTES: Columbus put F Josh Anderson on injured reserve and recalled Markus Hannikainen from Cleveland of the American Hockey League. … Anaheim F Ryan Getzlaf played in his 989th game, becoming the Ducks’ all-time games-played leader.
 The 34-year-old passed Corey Perry, who played 988 games in 14 seasons with Anaheim. … Ducks D Brendan Guhle was out with a lower-body injury. … Anaheim has killed 15 of 16 penalties this season, including three against Columbus. … The Ducks have failed to score a goal in 10 power-play chances.